| Cozumel Hotels | Cancun Hotels | Chat Room | Bulletin Board | Cozumel Live Webcams | Free Wallpaper | Cozumel Diving | Vacation Home Rentals |

 Minimum Visibility 40 ft. at beginning of Dive

-A cenote dive or cavern spring dive designates that
+A cenote dive or cavern spring dive designates

-what might be called a "sinkhole" in the United States.
+A cenote is what might be called a "sinkhole"

-It is a window to an underground river.
-A cavern is the
+underground river.
+A cavern is the first room

-light.
 Not all caves have cavern zones.
 There are

 also some caves that are in open water (sea caves).